 Enterprise Resource Planning (ERP)

-ERP is a software that automates various business processes, including finance, HR, inventory management, and supply chain operations.
+ERP is a an enterprise automation software that automates various business processes, including finance, HR, inventory management, and supply chain operations.

 It integrates these functions into a single system, enhancing data visibility and coordination across the organization.